-After the performance, he and his friends would go to the dining room for coffee and a gab fest, so he began looking forward to the event, despite his boredom with the performer’s music selection.
+After the performance, he and his friends would go to the dining room for coffee and a gab fest, so he began looking forward to the social involvement, despite his boredom with the performer’s music selection.

 What Are Some Activities For The Elderly?

 Are there any specific activities that interest the senior?
 These may include such things as reading, gardening, dancing, or discussion groups.

 To help spark some ideas for fun senior activities for your loved one, look through the following list.